streamflow-finance/bulk-streams-cli/README.md

 2. Run `npm install`
 3. Run `npm start -- [options]`

-## Known Issues

-- we do not recommend to use this package on Windows as it has numerous issues working with interactive command-line tools

 ### Token transfers

 To make simple token transfers, just run `npm start` and follow the interactive commands.